11 Things People Say To Justify Staying In An Unhappy Marriage

 9. I don’t want to have to move out of my house.

 This is definitely a hard one for some people.
 But ask yourself, do I want a house or a HOME that is warm and loving and without conflict?
 Plus, you may not have to sell your house.
-Don’t assume anything until you talk to a real estate agent and/or a divorce attorney.
+Don’t assume anything until you talk to a real estate agent and/or a mortgage lender.

 10. I don’t like change.

-No one does.
-It creates stress and fear.
+No one likes change.
+Change is scary and it feels uncomfortable.
+Change might be the hardest part about divorce, and it might be the reason people stay in an unhappy marriage for so long.
+Change creates stress and fear.
 But sometimes change ends up being the best thing that ever happened.

 11. I don’t want to be divorced.
 Again. (for second marriage).